Ukraine rebels ignore Putin call to delay self-rule vote

 Putin said his call for the vote's postponement would open the way to negotiations on cooling down a crisis that has led to dozens of deaths in clashes between troops and separatists in eastern Ukraine and rival groups in the southern port of Odessa.

-On Thursday he again blamed Kiev, saying its "irresponsible politics" had caused the crisis while in the Ukrainian capital, officials said the government would not talk to "terrorists" - their word for the separatists.
-(Full Story)
+On Thursday he again blamed Kiev, saying its "irresponsible politics" had caused the crisis, while in the Ukrainian capital, where international mediators were presenting new peace proposals, officials said the government would not talk to "terrorists" - their word for the separatists.

 Maria Lipman, an expert at the Carnegie Center think-tank in Moscow, said Putin would have known that his request for the referendum to be postponed would be rebuffed.

+"He has also distanced Russia from the referendum, which has a completely unclear status and will not be recognised by the West."

-Western leaders have threatened more sanctions if the presidential election on May 25 is disrupted.
-Putin said on Wednesday it was "a step in the right direction"; on Thursday, Lavrov said the election would be "senseless" if Kiev did not end its military operation against the separatists.
+Western leaders have threatened more sanctions if a presidential election in Ukraine on May 25 is disrupted.
+Putin said on Wednesday the election was "a step in the right direction"; on Thursday, his foreign minister said the election would be "senseless" if Kiev did not end its military operation.

+In a further shift back towards Cold War-style relations, Putin oversaw test launches of military rockets during training exercises held across Russia on Thursday, the day before celebrations of the anniversary of its World War Two victory.

+Britain said it had deployed a destroyer to track an unusually large Russian naval task force transiting the English Channel and also noted a "resurgence" in Russian air activity close to its airspace.

-(Additional reporting by Alessandra Prentice in Slaviansk, Ralph Boulton in Kiev, Steve Gutterman, Vladimir Soldatkin and Thomas Grove in Moscow, Fredrik Dahl in Vienna, Lionel Laurent in Paris, Adrian Croft in Brussels; Writing by Philippa Fletcher; Editing by Giles Elgood and David Stamp)
+(Additional reporting by Alexandra Prentice in Slaviansk, Vladimir Soldatkin and Thomas Grove in Moscow, Lionel Laurent in Paris, Adrian Croft in Brussels; Writing by Philippa Fletcher; Editing by Peter Graff and Giles Elgood)

 MUMBAI/BENGALURU Demand for gold in India was seen higher ahead of an auspicious day for gold purchases on Friday compared to last year, with lower prices also acting as a catalyst.